coreboot/coreboot/Documentation/releases/coreboot-4.16-relnotes.md

 Upcoming release - coreboot 4.16
 ================================

-The 4.16 release is planned for May 2022.
+The 4.16 release is planned for Februrary, 2022.

+We are increasing the frequency of releases in order to enable others to release quarterly on a fresher version of coreboot.

 Update this document with changes that should be in the release notes.